Skip to content

 • The textures of city buildings

-In the countryside, artists often use:
+In rural areas, artists often use:

 • Natural textures from the environment

-• Materials like wood or stone
+• Organic materials like wood or stone

 • Textures that remind people of American landscapes